finalist/liferay-lam/documentation.md

 The field 'forSite' contains the friendlyUrl of the site.
 The fields 'forStructure' and 'forTemplate' refer to the keys of the structure and the template respectively.

 ## Delete
-The following script shows how you can delete a category:
+The following script shows how you can delete a content item:

 	delete.webcontent(
 		urlTitle: "some-url-title"